farlee2121/DevEssentialsBlog/content/draft/2023-05-08-Event-driven-for-domain-modeling.md

 I thought perhaps a Ports and Adapters-style model would fair better in F# because F# has readable anonymous function types, readable alternative value types, and can partially apply functions to handle dependency management.

 However, this style of modeling still didn't feel good in F# either.
 The translation from events to types is less direct.
 The functions have way more dependencies which decreases readability.

 Most importantly, the concerns added to the process don't have any benefit for domain modeling, they are purely code design concerns.
 Non-developer don't care how or where state in enacted.
+The implicit expectation of state changes would render the domain model unintuitive and error-prone.
+The domain model is better served by expecting workflows to only change state through their output values.
+In other words, the domain models should follow a functional core / event-driven modeling approach.

 ## Conclusion: Event-Driven Modeling  Wins

 My conclusion is that event-driven modeling is still the winner for refining event storms into high level models.

 The translation is clear and it can be done with non-technical stakeholders.
-There is no loss of information if the code is actually implemented in a different style.
+The key concerns at the domain level and high-level design level can be clearly discussed with one model.
+T

-The important details needed from stakeholders are all still there.
-The translation to other architecture styles is purely a coding concern that can be fairly intuitively mapped from the event-based model.
+he production code can be implemented in a different style if desired.
+Even so, an event-based model requires the fewest incidental implementation details or premature decisions and still coveres the essential high-level design decisions.
+Translating those decisions from the event model to other styles is a matter of implementation details.